 The Office of the Comptroller of the Currency is the regulatory body of the Department of the Treasury.
 Each state certifies its fiduciary professionals through examinations, background checks, and continuing education requirements.

 Fiduciary relationships are complex.
 Before you enter into a fiduciary relationship either as a trustee or as a principal, make sure you understand what you are taking on.
-Consult a knowledgeable and experienced estate planning lawyer in Chandler, AZ who is familiar with the procedures in your jurisdiction.
+Consult a knowledgeable and experienced estate planning lawyer who is familiar with the procedures in your jurisdiction.